dbashford/mimosa/README.md

 #### Optimized Build (--optimize, -o)

  If you want to build with optimization, provide a `--optimize` flag.
-This will compile all the assets, and then create the requirejs optimized files for use in production.
+This will compile all the assets, create the requirejs optimized files, and minify your compiled CSS.

     $ mimosa build --optimize
     $ mimosa build -o